influxdata/docs-v2/content/v2.0/process-data/manage-tasks/view-tasks.md

 1. Click the **Show Inactive** {{< icon "toggle" >}} toggle to include or exclude inactive tasks in the list.
 2. Enter text in the **Filter tasks** field to search for tasks by name or label.
-3. Click on the heading of any column to sort by that field.
+3. Click the heading of any column to sort by that field.

 ## View tasks with the influx CLI
 Use the `influx task list` command to return a list of created tasks.